currenguy/a3_spring2020_cpsc350/README.md

   - If the next closing delimiter doesn't match the last stored opening delimiter, then the checker will provide the line of the expected matching closing delimiter and the line of the specified opening delimiter.
+  - If a closing delimiter appears first, the checker will provide the line of the unexpected opening delimiter.
+  - If the checker reaches the end of the file with unbalanced delimiters, it will state the last line needs to match the last stored opening delimiter.

 ## 4. REFERENCES
 - Data Structures & Algorithms